 You can also interact with followers through live chat on Instagram Messenger.
 Using ManyChat, you can respond to people’s questions and help solve their problems, all in one place.
 Say someone, like an Instagram follower, has a question about your products or an issue for customer support, you can enter a live chat and fix it right away.

 Team up with micro-influencers

 Working with influencers can be a highly effective way to boost your content’s reach and drive account growth.

 Leveraging influencer marketing is also a powerful way to get your content in front of a target audience unfamiliar with your brand.
+This means that an influencer can turn a stranger into an organic follower.
 An estimated 41% of consumers say they find at least one new product from an influencer weekly.